aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 Newly saved FITS database rows retain the three measured detector ratios as small, threshold-independent metadata.
 The background search can reclassify every such capture without decoding its full image.
-Older FITS without stored ratios remain part of the same one-click search and are inspected directly.
+A lightweight header check still rejects a repaired `ASI676FX` FITS.
+Older FITS without stored ratios remain part of the same one-click search and are inspected directly; ratios measured successfully during that first search are cached on their database rows in batches.
+Later runs can therefore use the same fast metadata path instead of decoding those legacy image arrays again.
 When their camera headers are absent or generic, the database row's validated camera binding supplies the ASI676MC identity; an explicit conflicting camera identity remains authoritative and is rejected.
 Missing, corrupt, repaired, or